datopian/ckan-cloud-cluster/docs/CLUSTER.md

 AWS_REGION=
 awsSecretName=secret_with_AWS_SECRET_ACCESS_KEY_value
 CLOUDFLARE_EMAIL=
-CLOUDFLARE_API_KEY=
 cfSecretName=secret_with_CLOUDFLARE_API_KEY_value
 ```

-You can edit the etc-traefik configmap to make change to the load balancer
+You can edit the etc-traefik configmap to make changes to the load balancer

 For the changes to take effet, you need to manually restart the loadbalancer: